nevendyulgerov/jquery.notifier/README.md

 </script>
 ```

-The above code will initialize $.notifier with your custom icon classes
+The above code will initialize $.notifier with your custom icon classes.